digitalocean/gradient-python/README.md

 ## Documentation

+The getting started guide can be found on [gradientai-sdk.digitalocean.com](https://gradientai-sdk.digitalocean.com/getting-started/overview).
 The REST API documentation can be found on [developers.digitalocean.com](https://developers.digitalocean.com/documentation/v2/).
 The full API of this library can be found in [api.md](api.md).

 ## Installation